lucassha/DevOps-Student-Roadmap/Blogs/Blog0.md

 I'm cutting this one short because, at the moment, it's a little all over the place.

-My plan for the next blog is either to focus on **Linux CLI**, **configuration management tools**, or dissecting the **Phoenix Project** with my learnings.
+My plan for the next blog is either to focus on **Linux CLI**, **configuration management tools**, or dissecting the **Phoenix Project**.
 If technical, it will be super introductory because I'm also learning these topics!
 And if you're one of the people actually reading this, feel free to reach out on questions/ideas/topics!